 It’s summer!
 Piazza Garibaldi , the heart of Menaggio, with its cafés and restaurants, pulsates with life.
 The splendid lakeside promenade, where in the afternoon a light Breva blows, invites you to take a nice walk while enjoying an ice cream.
 The evenings are often animated by musical events, art exhibitions and small craft markets.

 Menaggio is an ideal place to rent a motor boat or a kayak.
 Those who come with their own boat can dock at a convenient tourist pier and visit the town.
-The AC boat company organizes guided kayak tours from Menaggio to the picturesque fishing village of Nobiallo and from there to the beautiful villa la Gaeta, a residence in the form of a medieval-Renaissance castle.
+Guided kayak tours are organized from Menaggio to the picturesque fishing village of Nobiallo and from there to the beautiful villa la Gaeta, a residence in the form of a medieval-Renaissance castle.
 Here some scenes of the 007 series “Casino Royale” were shot.

 Try eating a dish of polenta on the balcony of the Rifugio Menaggio while enjoying the spectacular view of Lake Como.
 The refuge, which is located on the southern slopes of Monte Grona at a height of 1400 m, can be reached from Breglia in approx. 1.45.
 Avoid walking up during the hottest hours of the day!
 From the refuge you can reach the Alpine farm houses of Rescanscia and Nesdale, where you can buy local cheese during the summer months.